How to Calculate Poker Pot Odds

 For example, let’s say you are playing in a $2/$5 NL game, and you have JcTc in the cutoff.

 The villain opens in early position to $25, you made the call and go heads up to the flop.

 You and your opponent both have $200 total at the beginning of the hand (for the sake of easy math, we won’t include the blinds in the pot for this example).

 With a pot of $50 the flop comes down: 2c 6c 9h, and your opponent bets $25.

-Assuming your only live outs are clubs (which may not be the case), you need to calculate that you have 9 outs x 2 = 18% chance of making your flush.
+Assuming your only live outs are clubs (which may not be the case), you need to calculate that you have 9 outs x 2 = 18% chance of making your flush on the turn.

-Using the quick conversion chart, we know that 3:1 is equivalent to 25% equity.
+Using the poker pot odds chart, we know that 3:1 is equivalent to 25% equity.

-This can be confirmed by adding up the total pot going into the turn, including your call, then taking your call outstanding and dividing it by the total pot ($25 divided by $100, which makes 0.25, or 25%).
+This can be confirmed by adding up the total pot going into the turn, including your call.
+Then simply take the amount you have to call and divide it by the total pot ($25 divided by $100, which makes 0.25, or 25%).

 We can confirm this by taking our $25 outstanding to call and dividing it by the total pot, including our call going into the river, which is $150 ($25/$150) = 16.7%.

-Now we are getting the correct, direct pot odds to make the call because we only need 16.7% and we have roughly 20% to hit our flush on the turn!
+Now we are getting the correct, direct pot odds to make the call because we only need 16.7%, and we have roughly 20% chance to hit our flush on the turn!
 Therefore, we should continue playing our hand.